PwLDev/node-spdl/README.md

 If you can't find the **sp_dc** cookie, then make sure you're logged in.

 ## Quickstart

-> This package uses **FFmpeg**, so you should install it on your system PATH or you can install [ffmpeg-static](https://npmjs.com/package/ffmpeg-static) as a portable solution or specify the path to the API.
+> This package uses **FFmpeg** to convert raw audio into audio files, so you should install it on your system PATH or you can install [ffmpeg-static](https://npmjs.com/package/ffmpeg-static) as a portable solution or specify the path to the API.

 ### Download content